manjinder-bittmax/coinmax-docs/index.rst

       "action": "subscribe",
       "channels": [{
          "name": "ohlc",
-         "productIds": ["BTC-GUSD"]
+         "productIds": ["ETH-AUD"]
       },
       {
          "name": "trades"
       }],
-      "productIds": ["ETH-GUSD"]
+      "productIds": ["ZEC-AUD"]
    }

-.. attention:: In the above structure, ohlc channel will subscribe to BTC-GUSD and ETH-GUSD both, whereas trades will only subscribe to ETH-GUSD
+.. attention:: In the above structure, ohlc channel will subscribe to ETH-AUD and ZEC-AUD both, whereas trades will only subscribe to ZEC-AUD

 Subscriptions reply format::